daormar/thot/README.md

 Finally, here is a list of known issues with the Thot toolkit that are currently being addressed:

-- Phrase model training is based on HMM-based alignments models estimated by means of incremental EM.
+- Phrase model training is based on HMM-based word alignment models estimated by means of incremental EM.
 This estimation process is computationally demanding and currently constitutes a bottleneck when training phrase models.
 One already implemented solution is to carry